-The Shareholders' Committee is further responsible for exercising the voting rights of the Corporation in the shareholders' meeting of Henkel Management AG.
+The Shareholders' Committee is also responsible for exercising the voting rights at General Meetings of Henkel Management AG.
 In so doing, it likewise appoints the members of the supervisory board of Henkel Management AG, which in turn appoints the members of the Management Board.
 The supervisory board of Henkel Management AG comprises three members; these are also members of the Shareholders' Committee.